Statement of Purpose

 - Spotlight seminar series – a provision of twilight seminars covering a wide variety of SEND subjects, offered free of charge to teaching assistants, tutors, teachers, SENDCos, school leaders and governors from local and more distant schools, both in the state-maintained and independent sectors and in primary and secondary age-groups.

-- Accredited Level 3 Effective SEND Support qualification.
+- CPD-accredited Level 3 Effective SEND Support award.

-- Accredited Level 4 Approaches to SEN in the Classroom qualification.
+- CPD-accredited Level 4 Approaches to SEN in the Classroom award.

 - On-site and peripatetic advisory visits supporting schools in the development of effective understanding of, and provision for, SEND and neuro-atypical learners.